rajeshsharma98/graph_embedding/README.md

       - [x] Verify random walk(without weights) and get the embeddings of toy graph
       - [x] Tweak the algorithm to cosider weight of edges as probabilities
       - [x] Implement random walk on toy graph using weights
-      - [ ] Verify random walk and get the embeddings of toy graph
+      - [x] Verify random walk and get the embeddings of toy graph
       - [ ] Implement random walk on main graph using weights
       - [ ] Save the embedding

 5. - [ ] Clustering
-      - [ ] For default paramters
+      - [x] For default paramters
       - [ ] Decide number of clusters
       - [ ] Get nearest neignor after clustering
+6. - [ ] TSNE to cisualize data
 6. - [ ] KNN (K-Nearest Neighbor)

 Code files: